What is Lymphatic Drainage?

 What goes wrong with lymphatic circulation?

-The lymphatic system is dependant on muscle & body movements to circulate lymphatic fluid, unlike the blood circulatory system which is pumped around its network by the heart.
-The lymphatic system also relies on the body to be in good condition with sufficient fluid intake, good nutrition to function correctly.
+The lymphatic system does not have a heart and is therefore dependent on muscle & body movements to circulate lymphatic fluid.
+The lymphatic system also relies on the body to be in good condition to function correctly.
+Sufficient fluid intake and nutrition are important.
 When there is a lack of movement, or the body is not in optimal health, lymphatic circulation is impeded leading to congested, swollen and often painful limbs.

 What is lymphoedema ?

-The image right courtesy the Mayo Foundation shows a person suffering from an enlarged right leg due to lymphoedema.
+The image shows a person suffering from an enlarged right leg due to lymphoedema.
 Apart from the obvious inconvenience, this is a very painful condition.

 - Restricted range of motion